-Hendrik Wolff is an Associate Professor of Economics at Simon Fraser University, Burnaby (close to Vancouver), Canada.
-He is co-editor of the Journal of Environmental Economics and Management and on the editorial council of the new journal, Journal of the Association of Environmental and Resource Economists (JAERE).
+Hendrik Wolff is Professor of Environmental Economics at The London School of Economics and Political Science (LSE) in the Department of Geography and Environment.
+He is co-editor of the Journal of Environmental Economics and Management and on the editorial council of the Journal of the Association of Environmental and Resource Economists (JAERE).

 He earned his bachelor’s and master’s degrees in agricultural engineering from the Universities of Göttingen and Bonn respectively.
 He received a second master and a PhD in agricultural and resource economics from the University of California, Berkeley, where he was a recipient of a National Science Foundation (NSF) grant.

 Hendrik's main research is in environmental economics, working at the intersection of transportation, air pollution, energy and health.
 This includes the economic causes and consequences of air pollution; the ”value of time;” the impact of energy conservation policies on electricity consumption; cost benefit analysis of the clean air act and its effects on health; the interactions between climate, local prices, wages and “quality of life; and the economics of Daylight Saving Time.
 He also developed new econometric estimators for large supply and demand systems that are used in agriculture and energy.
 He has conducted research projects in Ecuador, Germany, Mexico, Australia, Bangladesh, Ghana, England, Chile and the United States.
 Hendrik is a Faculty Affiliate of the UW Center for Studies in Demography and Ecology, an IZA Research Fellow, and a CESIfo Research Network Affiliate.
 He was a visiting professor at Resources for the Future, as well as at LMU Munich, University of Cologne and at IZA, Bonn.